Please login or create an account to join the discussion.

 New report released by FCRN - Grazed and Confused (FCCT commentary)

 This is a reposting of a commentary on the report Grazed and Confused? written by the organisation Farm Carbon Cutting Toolkit.
-We are reposting it here with their permission and if you want to read it on their website, just click here.
+We are reposting the piece with their permission; you can read it on their website here.

 Last Monday brought a new report released which has received quite a lot of media attention focussing on the greenhouse gas impact of grazing livestock, and the potential for grasslands to provide benefits in terms of sequestering carbon.